Skip to main content Link Search Menu Expand Document (external link)

 • Define virtual memory and discuss its significance in modern computing.

-• Explore how virtual memory enables the illusion of a large memory space on systems with limited physical memory.
+• Justify how virtual memory enables the illusion of a large memory space on systems with limited physical memory.

-• Understand the concept of paging as a method to manage memory efficiently.
+• Explain the concept of paging as a method to manage memory efficiently.

 • Describe the structure of a page and how it facilitates efficient data transfer between memory and storage.